 Besides the risks of having open-heart surgery, which include bleeding, infection and blood clots, risks of a heart transplant include:

 Rejection of the donor heart.
-One of the most significant risks after a heart transplant is your body rejecting the donor heart.
+One of the most worrying risks after a heart transplant is your body rejecting the donor heart.

 To help prevent rejection, it's critical that you always take your medications as prescribed and keep all your appointments with your doctor.